 By running your VPN not on your smartphone or laptop but your router, you are shifting the VPN’s security coverage from a device to your entire network.
 All the devices connected to your WiFi network will have their traffic encrypted in the VPN tunnel.

 If you’re a ProtonVPN user, you can set up ProtonVPN on your home local network.
 In this guide, we’ll explain some of the reasons you might consider setting up ProtonVPN on your router.
-When you’re ready to get started, check out the bottom of this article for instructions.
-We’ve included links to our Knowledge Base articles, which explain how to set up a VPN on your router yourself, as well as a couple of simpler alternatives.

 4 reasons to set up a VPN on your router